Blaine Sector Washington

 In September of 1948, the Sector Headquarters was moved from Lynden to the old Pacific Highway Port of Entry building in Blaine, Washington.
 This move resulted in the closing of the Custer Border Patrol Station.
 About this time, the Nooksack Valley, Maple Falls and Acme Border Patrol Stations were combined with the Sumas Station.
 The closure of the Everett, Aberdeen and Seattle Stations soon followed.
 February 19, 1966, the Blaine Sector Headquarters was moved to its own building located at 1590 H Street, Blaine, Washington.
 Today, the Blaine Sector Headquarters is a newly constructed 21,000 square foot structure located blocks from its former location.
 The building houses sector staff, support personnel, Prosecutions Officer, Training Department and communications center.
 Although the names and locations of the stations have varied, the land border from Blaine, Washington to the Northern Cascades has been continuously patrolled.

-Chief Patrol Agent: Chris Bippley
+Acting Chief Patrol Agent: Anthony Holladay

-Deputy Chief Patrol Agent: Anthony Holladay
+Acting Deputy Chief Patrol Agent: Michael McManus

 Service Area: The Blaine Sector services the states of Alaska, Oregon, and the western half of the State of Washington.